Arylsulfatase B, Fibroblasts

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Mucopolysaccharidosis VI (MPS VI, Maroteaux-Lamy syndrome) is an autosomal recessive lysosomal storage disorder caused by the deficiency of N-acetylgalactosamine 4-sulfatase (arylsulfatase B [ARSB]).
-The mucopolysaccharidoses are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of dermatan sulfate, heparan sulfate, keratan sulfate, or chondroitin sulfate (glycosaminoglycans, [GAGs]).
-Undegraded or partially degraded GAGs (also called mucopolysaccharides) are stored in lysosomes and/or are excreted in urine.
-Accumulation of GAGs (previously called mucopolysaccharides) in lysosomes interferes with normal functioning of cells, tissues, and organs.
-MPS VI is caused by a reduced or absent activity of the ARSB enzyme and gives rise to the physical manifestations of the disease.
+Mucopolysaccharidosis VI (MPS VI; Maroteaux-Lamy syndrome) is an autosomal recessive lysosomal storage disorder caused by the deficiency of N-acetylgalactosamine 4-sulfatase, also known as arylsulfatase B (ARSB).
+The mucopolysaccharidoses are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of complex macromolecules called glycosaminoglycans (GAGs) including dermatan sulfate, heparan sulfate, keratan sulfate, and chondroitin sulfate.
+Accumulation of GAGs (also called mucopolysaccharides) in lysosomes interferes with normal functioning of cells, tissues, and organs.

 A diagnostic workup in an individual with MPS VI typically demonstrates elevated levels of urinary GAGs and increased dermatan sulfate detected on thin-layer chromatography.
-Reduced or absent activity of ARSB in leukocytes and/or fibroblasts indicates a diagnosis of MPS VI.
-Sequencing of the ARSB gene allows for detection of disease-causing mutations in affected patients and identification of familial mutations allows for testing of at-risk family members.
+Reduced or absent activity of ARSB in leukocytes and/or fibroblasts is suggestive of a diagnosis of MPS VI.
+Sequencing of the ARSB gene allows for detection of disease-causing mutations in affected patients and identification of familial mutations allows for testing of at-risk family members (MPS6S / Mucopolysaccharidosis VI, Full Gene Analysis).
 Currently, no clear genotype-phenotype correlations have been established.

 Diagnosis of mucopolysaccharidosis VI (Maroteaux-Lamy syndrome)